LuanCunha05/validacao-comparacao/README.md

 # validacao-comparacao
-file validation/comparison program: validate/compare a csv file with a folder
+C# file validation/comparison program: validate/compare a csv file with a folder